pdf click here

 While the trend in visual media has been more about the migration to small and personalized viewing, with the more personal, less visionary, writer-driven media of serialized character dramas, the movie theater has become something of a relic, with its visionary aesthetic and grand scope being used more and more for a rehashing of stale comic book myths, updated to reflect the dark gritty tastes of contemporary audiences looking for another rehearsal for the end of the world.
 I usually cannot stand 3-D films, but I am glad I saw Gravity in its full glory as another kind of rehearsal, a sign of another migration in media towards total immersive environment—something we will probably see in both small and large, collective and private manifestations in the coming decades.
 The overwhelming feeling coming out of the experience of the film is the contrast between the vapid chaos and catastrophe that is outer space, and the powerful pressure of Earth’s grounding and saturating sense of order, purpose and place.
 This feeling is a clue to what gravity really is.

-We identify the specific force in physics as “gravity” as an abstraction from the relationship of other concepts such as mass and space, but with a feel for the larger patterns in science we can see this is one particular context for looking at some kind of fundamental motion that is not just downward as our bare observation would suggest, but inward, towards an organizing center in opposition to the outwards motion with which it forms some kind of equilibrium.
+For instance, we identify the specific force in physics as “gravity” as an abstraction from the relationship of other concepts such as mass and space, but with a feel for the larger patterns in science we can see this is one particular context for looking at some kind of fundamental motion that is not just downward as our bare observation would suggest, but inward, towards an organizing center in opposition to the outwards motion with which it forms some kind of equilibrium.
 Science has come up with many other concepts for different manifestations of these essential motions—the inward, organizing and the outward, dispersing—names like dark matter and dark energy come to mind at the large scale as the most recent inventions conjured up to save the theory of gravity, while at the atomic scale we have a confusing mess of forces that are admitted to be incoherent.

-In reality, there are no forces out there each with their own laws ruling over their domain.
+In reality, the idea that there are forces out there, each with their own laws ruling over their domain, is incoherent and little more than an echo of religious belief.
 There are just motions—changes in movement brought into formative activity through a reference frame that relates them to other motions; which in the simplest sense are just a reciprocal relation between a message and its medium, between a symbol and its context, between something we judge to be measurably changing against something we take to be a static background.
 In physics, whose concepts become encoded and integrated into the whole edifice of cultural world building, it is most important that the fundamental entities involved in this reciprocal relation do not become covered over in abstraction.
 Indeed they are still there, at bottom, after all the posturing gets swept away, since motion, the object of physics, is quantified as a clear basic relation between space and time (e.g. meter per second).